juliocabrera820/sinatra-demo/README.md

 ## Development

 After checking out the repo, run `bundle install` to install dependencies.
-Then run `shotgun` to run sinatra app and copy the next url in browser `http://localhost:9393/`
+Then run `shotgun` to run sinatra app and copy the following url in browser `http://localhost:9393/`